dvklopfenstein/goatools_simulation/README_prep.md

 The alpha-level is set to 0.05

 ### 1. All P-values chosen randomly (None are significant)
+#### Conclusion
-**Conclusion**: Multiple testing correctly reduces the P-values found to be significant to be 0.0 or almost 0.0
+When no P-values are in fact significant, multiple testing correctly reduces the P-values found to be significant to be 0.0 or almost 0.0

 #### Details
 All P-values are randomly chosen from values ranging between 0.0 and 1.0 using the uniform distribution.